 - Dishing Out Dirt: The pose, the brown Anime Hair with jewels, the badge, and the fact he's a rock climber makes it obvious he's a Rock-type Gym Leader.

-- Elemental Hair: His brown Anime Hair seems to have stones embedded into it.
+- Elemental Hair Colors: His brown Anime Hair seems to have stones embedded into it.
 He's a Rock-type user.

 - Informed Ability: The only hints we know of his preference for sports are the Gym and his gear.
 He is apparently an ace cyclist, given he finishes a race in first just before you arrived.